awslabs/sockeye/docs/tutorials/multilingual.md

 We will use data provided by the [IWSLT 2017 multilingual shared task](https://sites.google.com/site/iwsltevaluation2017/TED-tasks).

-We limit ourselves to using the training data of just 3 languages (DE, EN and FR), but in principle you could include many more language pairs.
+We limit ourselves to using the training data of just 3 languages (DE, EN and IT), but in principle you could include many more language pairs, for instance NL and RO which are also part of this IWSLT data set.

 ## Preprocessing